BCARS/bcarsdotorg/content/100-about.md

 ### Membership Meeting

 <!-- This section is copied from the meetings.md page --->

+Members and any interested members of the public are welcome to join us at our regular monthly business meetings.

 - 7:30 PM, First Thursday of every month
 - Takes place at the Bedford American Legion Post 113, 3721 Business 220 Bedford Twp PA 15522.
 - When you enter the main door, there is a hallway to the right to the  meeting room.